Tampa Violation of Probation Attorney

 If you have been accused of violating your probation, you do not have the right to a jury trial.
 Instead, you can request a probation revocation hearing in front of a judge.
-At this hearing, your guilt only has to be proven by a preponderance of the evidence.
+At this hearing, your guilt only has to be proven by a “preponderance of the evidence.”
 This means that the prosecutor only has to prove it is more likely than not that you are in fact guilty of a violation.
 Further, at this hearing, you can be called as a witness to testify against yourself.
 A Tampa violation of probation attorney can help you navigate this daunting system, and protect your rights.

-♦ Hearsay is permissible against you, with a few caveats; and
+- Hearsay is permissible against you, with a few caveats;

-In the unlikely event that you are found guilty of violating your probation, the judge can sentence you to the maximum term imposed by the underlying crime you were originally accused of.
+In the unfortunate event that you are found guilty of violating your probation, the judge can sentence you to the maximum term imposed by the underlying crime you were originally accused of.
 Of course, you will be given credit for any time already served on the charge.
 On the other hand, the judge has discretion to terminate, modify, or revoke your probation as he/she sees fit, under the circumstances.
 This means that the judge is given wide latitude to make a decision.
-Often the judge will take into consideration a plethora of factors, including but not limited to the seriousness of the original offense, the nature and egregiousness of the violation, your criminal history, any mitigating factors, and the recommendations of both the probation officer, and the state attorney.
+Often the judge will take into consideration a plethora of factors, including (but not limited to) the seriousness of the original offense, the nature and egregiousness of the violation, your criminal history, any mitigating factors, and the recommendations of both the probation officer, and the state attorney.
 A violation of probation attorney can help you present all of these factors to the court.

-If you have been accused of violating your probation, it’s important to seek the advice of an experienced criminal attorney.
+If you have been accused of violating your probation, it’s important to seek the advice of an experienced violation of probation attorney.
 An attorney may be able to secure your release from custody while your VOP case is pending.
-Further, an experienced Tampa violation of probation attorney can often help you present mitigating factors to the court, and negotiate a lenient sentence.
+Further, an experienced Tampa violation of probation attorney can often help you present mitigating factors to the court, and negotiate a more lenient sentence.